My Best Girl: Plot

-Time passes and Joe's mother is planning his engagement announcement party.
+After some time passes, Joe's mother is planning his engagement announcement party.
 However, she has not mentioned it to him, hoping to make it a surprise.
 Joe has been promoted and is now Maggie's boss.
 However, he still eats lunch with her every day in the stockroom.
 During one such lunch, after receiving the note to join his parents for dinner (for the surprise party), Maggie gives him a watch for his birthday.
 He is touched and puts it on.
-Shortly after this he accidentally catches his sleeve on a nail.
-Trying to pull himself free, he accidentally puts his arm around Maggie, and after the mutual surprise the two kiss.
+Shortly after this, he accidentally catches his sleeve on a nail.
+Trying to pull himself free, he accidentally puts his arm around Maggie, and after the mutual surprise, the two kiss.

-Enamored with each other they head out on the town to walk in the rain.
-Joe begins to spend money and she tells him he'll end up in the poorhouse.
-Joe offers to buy her dinner at a nice restaurant but, embarrassed by her shoddy work clothes, Maggie declines.
-Joe gets the idea to tell her they should follow the store's company motto, "We're all a family" and that, if they were family, they could eat at the Merrill Mansion.
+Enamored with each other, they head out on the town to walk in the rain.
+Joe begins to spend money, and she tells him he'll end up in the poorhouse.
+Joe offers to buy her dinner at a nice restaurant, but, embarrassed by her shoddy work clothes, Maggie declines.
+Joe gets the idea to tell her they should follow the store's company motto, "We're all a family," and that, if they were family, they could eat at the Merrill Mansion.
 Maggie, thinking he is joking, agrees.
-Meanwhile, her sister is arrested because of her association with her boyfriend and is taken to night court.
+Meanwhile, her sister is arrested for associating with her boyfriend and taken to night court.
 Her family frets at not being able to find Maggie, who they believe needs to help Liz out of the mess.
-Maggie had tried to call them, but after a few rings (while her father made his way to the phone) she hung up.
+Maggie had tried to call them, but after a few rings (while her father made his way to the phone), she hung up.

-Arriving at the Merrill Mansion, Maggie is amazed that it is the real deal.
+Upon arriving at the Merrill Mansion, Maggie is amazed to find it is the real deal.
 Joe is amused by her reluctance but eventually gets her into the mansion, much to the butler's amusement.
-Maggie is extremely reluctant until Joe convinces the butler to say 'a Merrill employee eats here almost every night!'
+Maggie is extremely reluctant until Joe convinces the butler to say, "A Merrill employee eats here almost every night!"
 Maggie relaxes and tells Joe they should pretend to be Mr. and Mrs. Merrill.
-Joe is extremely amused by this, and at her lack of formal dinner habits.
+Joe is extremely amused by this and by her lack of formal dinner habits.

 At the surprise engagement party, Joe's family sits concerned.
-They return home to find Joe and Maggie, who has hidden under the table.
-Joe admits he is 'Joseph Merrill' but before he can explain further his fiancée (Avonne Taylor) arrives and kisses him in front of Maggie.
-Maggie, heartbroken leaves.
-Joe, upset, tells his fiancée he had broken Maggie's heart and must go after her.
+They return home and see Joe, but Maggie has hidden under the table.
+Joe admits he is 'Joseph Merrill,' but before he can explain further, his fiancée arrives and kisses him in front of Maggie.
+Maggie, heartbroken, leaves.
+Joe, upset, tells his fiancée that he has broken Maggie's heart and that he must go after her.